 The MAST (Modelling for Aquatic Systems) is a research group of the University of Liège directed by Marilaure Grégoire.
-It is devoted to the development of numerical models for understanding, predicting and managing aquatic systems.
-These models are applied to various aquatic environments like the Black sea, Mediterranean Sea and North Sea and to the simulation of mesocosm experiments.
+It is devoted to the development of ocean numerical models for understanding, forecasting and managing aquatic systems.
+These models are applied to various aquatic environments like the Black sea, Mediterranean Sea, North Sea and Aral Sea and to the simulation of mesocosm experiments.

 Summer School on the investigation of the role of benthos in ecosystem functioning using observations and models.
 Stareso, Calvi, July 17th-21st 2017

 During the last decade, artificial hard substrates have increasingly been installed in coastal areas that generally consisted of sandy sediments.
 These artificial hard substrates serve different purposes, including coastal defense works, installation of renewable energy [...]